seng438-winter-2022/seng438-a4-LAREINA-JO/Assignment4-ReportTemplate.md

 createAccount: Even though we use an inexistent email to create account, the account will still be created.
 Therefore, we designed to test create account functionality with name, email, and password to see if the account can be created.

 Choose brand: We can choose brands in two ways on BestBuy website: choose the popular brand and choose brand based on the first letter of the brand name.
 Therefore, the test will test in these two ways.

+Filter: We can try to select element in different list.
+Every kind of selection is one test case.
+And we also made a test case for the multiple choices in different list.

+Edit personal info: We made test cases for every different information: one test case for the name editing; for the email editing, there are both valid and invalid input; for the password, there is another test case for the different confirm password.

+Add item into cart: We made two test case: one for the item with single version, and one for the item with multiple version.
+The multiple verison item needs to be selected the property you would like.

 # Discuss advantages and disadvantages of Selenium vs. Sikulix